 What is Purchase Price Variance (PPV) and How is It Calculated?

-• This metric allows businesses to evaluate supplier performance and helps them make informed decisions regarding future financial planning.
+• Evaluate supplier performance and make more informed purchasing decisions for future budgeting.

 What Is Purchase Price Variance (PPV)?